Betty Flora Nakiru

 Betty Flora Nakiru joined the University of Greenwich in April 2020 as a full time student for a Four year PhD programme.
 She previously studied Climate Change and Development at the University of Sussex-United Kingdom and Environment and Natural Resources Management at Makerere University-Uganda with the following qualifications;

 BSc Hons Environmental Science-Second Class Lower; MSc Climate Change and Development-Merit

 Betty’s research will focus on the perceptions of pastoralists (and their neighbours) of the potential causal linkages between climate variability, conflict of various levels of intensity, and non-climate factors (institutional, political and economic).

-As a Karamoja Pastoralist from north-eastern Uganda, Betty is very passionate about water and environment related issues with over nine years of professional experience in projects implementation and research, including the following:
+As a Karamoja Pastoralist from north-eastern Uganda, she is very passionate about water and environment related issues with over nine years of professional experience in projects implementation and research, including the following:

 - June 2017-An ‘In-depth analysis of the mining sector in Karamoja Region, Uganda for Karamoja Development Forum (KDF)

 - June to August 2016-Master’s thesis: ‘To what extent are climate risks and associated uncertainty incorporated in Water Resources Management in the Lake Victoria Basin, Uganda?’.